 The pipeline is 1.6 km in length and 168 mm in width, and has a capacity of approximately 35-40 TJ/day.
 The pipeline connects the Beharra Springs gas plant to the Parmelia Pipeline.

 The Beharra Springs Pipeline is currently a non-scheme pipeline system, and is subject to the access regime for non-scheme pipelines under Chapter 6A of the NGL and Part 23 of the NGR.
+On 20 June 2023, the ERAWA granted a five year category 1 and 2 exemption under Part 23 to the Beharra Springs Pipeline.

 The pipeline was initially covered under the Gas Code although no access arrangement was proposed by Boral Energy Resources as its original owner.
 In August 1999, the WA Minister for Energy (being the relevant minister) revoked coverage of the pipeline following the NCC’s recommendation.